Standlake: Manor

 12th-century documents record the toponym as Stanlache about 1155 and Stanlac in a pipe roll of 1194.
-The name is derived from Old English, meaning "stony stream and hill".
+The name is derived from Old English, meaning “stony lake”.
 Standlake emerged as a separate settlement in the middle of the 12th century.
 The Domesday Book records that in 1086 William FitzOsbern, 1st Earl of Hereford was the feudal overlord of a manor of six hides at Brighthampton.
 However, this is believed to be the manor that later became known as Standlake.
 In 1086 FitzOsbern's mesne lord was Anchetil de Greye, who also held Rotherfield Greys in South Oxfordshire.
 The mesne lordship remained with the de Greyes until 1192, when John de Greye died without a male heir and his holding Standlake passed to his daughter Eve.
 Eve's husband Ralph Murdac took part in a rebellion for which he was deprived of his landholdings in 1194, but after Ralph's death Richard I restored Standlake to Eve.
 When Eve died in 1242 the tenure of the manor was divided into quarters, which were not reunited until the 16th century.

 By 1242 Baldwin de Redvers, 3rd Earl of Devon was the overlord of Standlake.
 When his heir Richard de Redvers, 4th Earl of Devon died in 1193, Standlake passed to the Crown.
 In 1355-56 Edward III granted Standlake to his daughter Isabella de Coucy.
 After her death, Richard II granted Standlake to William Montacute, 2nd Earl of Salisbury.
 Standlake belonged to John of Gaunt, 1st Duke of Lancaster by 1388 and was recorded as part of the Duchy of Lancaster until early in the 16th century.
 The main part of Standlake Manor House is a timber-framed house built in the 15th century.
 A chimney stack and a stone fireplace with heraldic decoration were inserted around 1600.
 The western bay of the medieval house was demolished at some time and only the central and eastern bays survive.
 A stone-built extension was added to the house in 1889.